Preparing for Careers and Lives of Purpose

 - Working with faculty actively engaging with students around career and graduate school preparation;

-- Creating a dynamic relationship with employing organizations by convening a sub-committee on managing campus-wide corporate relationships
+- Creating a dynamic relationship with employing organizations;

 1. During the 2015-2016 academic year, we estimated that 30% of our undergraduate students had at least one touch point with career services.
 By the end of the 2016-2017 academic year, nearly 50% of our undergraduate students had a formal touch point with career services, with an average of 3.3 touch points for those who engaged with our services.
 Our goal for the 17-18 academic year is to engage 60% of undergraduate and 40% of graduate students with Career Services and by 2025, we will have 90% engagement.

-Last summer, we sent out a “Faculty Career Champions” survey to students to identify faculty that have supported student internship, career, and continuing education goals.
+3. Faculty Career Champions: Last summer, we sent out a “Faculty Career Champions” survey to students to identify faculty that have supported student internship, career, and continuing education goals.
 We received over 350 submissions and as a result, we organized a Faculty Breakfast where over 80 faculty joined us for a career discussion on September 13th.
 We now have a Faculty Career Champion eNewsletter that includes information on career events, a faculty spotlight, and career related articles focused on student development.
-In late April, we will be sending students a nomination form for the 2018-2019 Faculty Career Champion Award and winners will be announced this summer.

 We are also partnering with X-ITE, CWC, and PLP in offering a pilot series of career and leadership 2 cr. courses open to all undergraduates, that will engage students in internship and job search preparation.
 These courses are designed to give students the unique resources, skills, confidence and tools necessary to be successful in the internship search and develop a mindset for strong workplace excellence and leadership.